 The current layout of Burning Man’s city grid was created by Rod Garrett to manage the increasing number of attendees as well as provide ample road for emergency vehicles.
 Because of its success, especially in controlling vehicular incidents, the city grid layout remained ever since.

 Each year, the organizers of the Burning Man as well as its volunteers would recreate the city.
-In about a couple of months, the once blank and barren land would transform into a temporary city that can accommodate 70,000 to 80,000 people.
+In only a couple of months, the once blank and barren land would transform into a temporary city that can accommodate 70,000 to 80,000 people.
 The city would include not only the roads and electrical grids but an airport as well.
 The city is so massive that it can even be seen from space.

 Navigating around the Black Rock City is easy.
 As it has always been in its early years, the Man is at the center of the city with the Center Camp directly in front of it.
 There’s also the Temple, which was first built in 2000.
 The Temple serves as the city’s meditative place.
 Attendees usually spend a few hours here, remembering past loves and lost friends and loved ones.
 They can also leave personal letters, photographs, or other special items at the temple.
 The Temple is where you let go of past hurts, grieve for lost loved ones, celebrate blessings, renew vows and promises, or simply reflect on your life.